ntustison/Histograms/Text/stitched.md

   downloaded when running the program.

 * The University of Virginia imaging data used for the evaluation is available upon request and through a data sharing agreement.
-In addition to the citation providing the online location of the original He 2019 Dataverse data, a header-modified version of these data is available in the GitHub repository associated with this manuscript.
-Additional evaluation plots are also available at this location.
+In addition to the citation providing the online location of the original Harvard Dataverse data, a header-modified version of these data is available in the GitHub repository associated with this manuscript.
+Additional evaluation plots have also been made available.

 * An extremely important algorithmic hyperparameter is the number of ventilation clusters.
 In order to minimize differences in our set of evaluations, we